turingschool/try-turing/_posts/2000-01-04-dom-events.markdown

 <h2>Try It: User Input</h2>

 <p>Go back to your bio page that you created earlier.
 Add a heading at the top that says, "Welcome, guest!" and an input box for the guest to enter their name.
 When they click a submit button, change the text of "guest" to their name. </p>
 <p>HINT: You may want to wrap the word "guest" in a span tag so that you can target it.
-A span tag is an inline element.</p>
+A span tag is an inline element.
+See the example below of using a span tag to wrap a word.</p>
 </div>

 ```html